 ABRAMSON: But once again, just as he was trying to clear up one report, Alexander found himself faced with a new charge: That the agency has collected cellphone location information on Americans.
 The NSA director clearly wanted to tread carefully on this sensitive issue.
 He pulled out a written statement and read it.

 ALEXANDER: (Reading) In 2010 and 2011, NSA received samples in order to test the ability of its systems to handle the data format.
 But that data was not used for any other purposes and was never available for intelligence analysis purposes.

 ABRAMSON: Alexander would not rule out the possibility that NSA might need location information in the future.
 But he said he would go to Congress and the courts to get permission first.
 This has been a recurring theme at recent hearings.
 Alexander has denied NSA collects location information under current programs.
 It's not clear whether his statement at this hearing will put an end to concerns that intelligence analysts might see cell location as a rich trove of information.

 Throughout the hearing, Alexander and Director of National Intelligence James Clapper warned of the impact the government shutdown is already having on the intelligence community.
 Clapper said 70 percent of his civilian workers have been furloughed.
 He was asked whether the country is safe.

 JAMES CLAPPER: I don't feel that I can make such a guarantee to the American people.
 And it will be much more difficult to make such a guarantee as each day of this shutdown goes by.

-Larry Abramson, NPR News.
+Larry Abramson, NPR News, Washington.
 Transcript provided by NPR, Copyright NPR.